faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 The `Stream` method is given a slice of samples (there are two numbers per sample, the left and the right channel), fills it with samples and advances the internal state (if any).
 It returns the number of samples it streamed (filled in the slice).
-If the `Streamer` already reached it's end and no samples were streamed, it returns `false`.
+If the `Streamer` already reached it's end and has no samples to stream, it returns `false`.
 Otherwise, it returns `true`.
 The complete description can be found in the [docs](https://godoc.org/github.com/faiface/beep#Streamer).

 The `Err` method is for handling errors, such as file and network errors.
 Errors are kept out of the `Stream` method to simplify composition.

-Similarly to `Seq`, there is a helper function type an easy creation of `Streamer`s, which can't error.
+Similar to `Seq`, there is a helper function type which enables easy creation of `Streamer`s that can't error.

 ```go
 type StreamerFunc func(samples [][2]float64) (n int, ok bool)